YK7188/YK_Lab/20-Troubleshooting RDP Failure with Entra ID joined machine/README.md

 Result:

-- No Conditional Access policy, Device configuration was blocking sign-in.
+- No Conditional Access policy or device configuration was blocking the sign-in.

 Conclusion: